 Now that we’re through with the best feeding strategies, you might be curious as to why flavored or salted peanuts should not be given to your pet.

 First, let’s address this.

 Salt is essentially a source of sodium when looked at from a nutritional perspective.
-And a healthy dog only needs 0.3% sodium as part of their daily food intake.
-Any more than that and they could develop serious health problems such as pancreatitis etc. These in turn can be quick to land your dog at the hospital and lead to long term health problems.
+And a healthy dog only needs 0.3% sodium as part of its daily food intake.
+Any more than that and they could develop serious health problems such as pancreatitis etc. These in turn can be quick to land your dog at the hospital and lead to long-term health problems.

-Many seasonings are straight up toxic to dogs.
-This is because many of these are herbs which contain certain compounds that our dog’s digestive system is simply not able to well- digest.
+Many seasonings are straight-up toxic to dogs.
+This is because many of these are herbs that contain certain compounds that our dog’s digestive system is simply not able to well- digest.
 And should therefore be avoided.